Updated: February 14, 2019

 Data Protection Impact Assessment (DPIA)

 A new work process can sometimes involve risks to your personal data.
-That is why we subject any new work processes to a Data Protection Impact Assessment (DPIA).
+That is the reason that any new work processes of CCV is subject to a Data Protection Impact Assessment (DPIA).
 The GDPR sets out the requirements applicable to DPIAs.

 A person or organization that – individually or in collaboration with third parties – registers or manages personal data.
-The data manager is also responsible for how its data processing activities are structured and function.
-We are the data manager of the personal data of our clients.
+The data controller is also responsible for how its data processing activities are structured and function.
+CCV is the data controller of the personal data of our clients.

-A person or organization that processes personal data on behalf of the data manager.
-We are the data manager of payment data on behalf of a number of clients.
-A data processor and a data manager always conclude a contract setting out the terms and conditions that must be met to guarantee the security of personal data.
+A person or organization that processes personal data on behalf of and on the instruction of the data controller.
+We are the data controller of payment data on behalf of a number of clients.
+A data processor and a data controller always conclude a contract setting out the terms and conditions that must be met to guarantee the security of personal data.